raiyanplanet/raiyanplanet/README.md

 ## 🌟 What I Bring to the Table

-- 🎨 **Frontend Mastery**: Crafting responsive, interactive UIs with React, Vue.js, SvelteKit, and Shadcn UI.
+- 🎨 **Frontend Excellence**: Crafting responsive, user-friendly web interfaces with React, Vue.js, SvelteKit, and Shadcn UI.
+- 📱 **Mobile App Mastery**: Building cross-platform mobile apps with React Native, Expo, Ionic, and NativeWind.
-- ⚡ **Backend Excellence**: Building fast, scalable APIs with Node.js, Hono, Elysia.js, and Deno.
+- ⚡ **Backend Expertise**: Creating fast, scalable APIs with Node.js, Hono, Elysia.js, and Deno.
-- 🗄️ **Database Expertise**: Managing data with MongoDB, Supabase, and PostgreSQL for optimal performance.
+- 🗄️ **Database Proficiency**: Managing data with MongoDB, Supabase, and PostgreSQL for optimal performance.
 - ☁️ **Cloud & Deployment**: Deploying apps on Vercel, Netlify, AWS, and Heroku with seamless CI/CD.
-- 🚀 **Full-Stack Innovation**: Delivering end-to-end solutions with stunning designs and robust functionality.
+- 🚀 **Full-Stack Innovation**: Delivering end-to-end web and mobile solutions with stunning designs and robust functionality.

 ---